Review Criteria

 Question 2: What is a key strength of the manuscript?
 Or, what could the author build on?

-Question 3: What is a weakness of the manuscript?
+Question 3: What is the weakness of the manuscript?
 Or, what is your major or broadest suggestion, in short?

 Question 4: Does the content of the manuscript fit the aims and scope of the Journal?

-Question 5: Does it contribute to new knowledge (e.g. proposes an alternative explanation, updates existing theories, purposes or tests a model)?
+Question 5: Does it contribute to new knowledge (e.g., proposes an alternative explanation, updates existing theories and purposes, or tests a model)?

 Question 6: Is the purpose of the manuscript clearly stated early on?